aerostack2/aerostack2.github.io/docs/_03_aerial_platforms/_multirotor_simulator/index.rst

 * ``control_modes.yaml``: available input control modes for the aerostack2 aerial platform.
 * ``platform_config_file.yaml``: ROS 2 configuration, with tf names, frequencies and aerostack2 parameters.
-* ``simulation_config.yaml``: simulation configuration, with frequency and environment parameters.
-* ``uav_configuav_config.yaml``: UAV configuration, with the drone's physical parameters and controller configuration.
+* ``uav_config.yaml``: UAV configuration, with the drone's physical parameters and controller configuration.
 * ``world_config.yaml``: world configuration, as parameters override for each drone namespace in the configuration file.